 I need information about...

-Concussion, also known as mild traumatic brain injury (MTBI), is a common problem for today’s returning Veterans.
-In combat, a concussion is often caused by a blast, a blow to the head, or a fall.
+Concussion is also known as mild traumatic brain injury (MTBI).
+It is often caused by a blow to the head, or a fall.
 You may have been unconscious for a few seconds or minutes after the injury.
 Or maybe you were dazed, confused, or “saw stars.”
-After this, you thought you were okay.
-Now, weeks or months later, you’re having symptoms that may be due to a concussion you received while you were deployed.
+After this, you thought you were OK.
+Now, weeks or months later, you’re having symptoms that may be caused by a concussion.
 The good news is that these symptoms will likely go away on their own.
 Most people with a concussion recover fully, with no need for treatment.

 A concussion is a mild form of brain injury.
-It usually can’t be detected with imaging tests.
+It usually can’t be found with imaging tests.
 In some cases, the effects of a concussion go away within days of the injury.
 In others, symptoms may continue for up to 6 months or even longer.
 Fortunately, a concussion is temporary.
-Even when symptoms persist for months, they do go away over time.
-If they do not or if your symptoms are worse, contact your health care provider.
+Even when symptoms stay for months, they do go away over time.
+If they don't, or if your symptoms are worse, contact your health care provider.

-You may have noticed some of the following symptoms:
+You may have noticed some of these symptoms:

 Irritability and other changes in behavior